 KNOWLEDGEABLE ASSISTANCE TO PROTECT YOUR RIGHTS AND BENEFITS

 When service members and their spouses divorce, special issues arise related to procedure and substantive rights.
 To protect yourself, you must consult an attorney with experience in military divorce.
-At WalshLaw, I have more than 15 years of experience in Tennessee family law cases, including numerous military divorces.
+At WalshLaw Divorce and Parenting, I have more than 15 years of experience, including numerous military divorces for E-3's and O-9's.
+I can read an LES, most of the time anyways.
 I know what’s at stake for you and your children, and I am determined to protect your rights and secure your future.

 If your spouse files for divorce while you are on active duty, it’s easy to feel overwhelmed, isolated and helpless.
 How can you possibly respond when you’re half a world away?
 The good news is that you don’t have to.
 The Servicemembers Civil Relief Act allows you to: